michalbiesek/elastified-appscope/README.md

 ## Prerequisites
 For this demo environment, you will need Docker, `bash` and a `curl`.

-Before run please ensure that Elasticsearch have proper vitual memory [settings](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/vm-max-map-count.html).
+Before run please ensure that Elasticsearch have proper virtual memory [settings](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/vm-max-map-count.html).